Property Taxes in Wisconsin: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 Wisconsin has among the highest property taxes in the Midwest, with an average effective rate of about 1.51%.
 Property is assessed at 100% of full value.
-The state provides a Lottery and Gaming Credit and School Levy Tax Credit that appear on your tax bill as direct reductions.
+The state provides a Lottery and Gaming Credit and School Levy Tax Credit that appear on your tax bill.

 Wisconsin's Homestead Credit is claimed on your state income tax return, not on your property tax bill.
 It provides up to $1,168 for homeowners with household income under $24,680.
 The credit reduces as income increases.